mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

     - Withdrawal
     - Re-enrollment of a student who changes resident districts but does not change schools.
 Place a 20 day gap between records.
 6. Update Student 1's Percent Enrolled to 50% and set membershipAttendanceUnitDescriptor to days, set membership and attendance.
-7. Update Student **1's Percent Enrolled to 100%**, membershipAttendanceUnitDescriptor to hours and adjust membership and attendance accordingly.
+7. Update Student **1's Percent Enrolled to 100%**, membershipAttendanceUnitDescriptor to Days and adjust membership and attendance accordingly.
 8. Update Student 2's Transportation Category.
 9. Update Student 3's StateAid Category.
 10. Create 2 enrollment records (a, b) for a student that is in two different schools within the same district at the same time.
 Enrollment dates 09/10/17 through 06/10/18.